MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 Focusing in or out of an element is an **event** to which you can react with JS and/or jQuery.

-But you can also **force-activate** those event on elements within your code.
+But you can also **force-activate** those events on elements within your code.

 In our case, we want to **focus out of the button** once it has been clicked.